Cows (band)

 Cows were a noise rock band from Minneapolis, Minnesota who formed in 1986 and disbanded in 1998.
 The band’s music mixed punk rock with surreal humour and copious amounts of noise played through distorted amplifiers and trumpet bleats, codifying them as a noise rock band.
 Throughout their career Cows released nine studio albums, all but one on the Minneapolis-based label Amphetamine Reptile Records.
 A star in honor of the Cows is on the outside mural of First Avenue.

 History

 Cows formed in 1986 with Kevin Rutmanis on bass, Thor Eisentrager on guitar, then front man Norm Rogers on vocals, and on drums Kevin's younger brother Sandris Rutmanis.
 Norm Rogers left the band in January 1987 to dedicate his time to drumming for the Jayhawks, later returning to play drums for Cows in 1990.
-Shannon Selberg become Cows’ front man in February 1987, providing both vocal and bugle duties.
-Sandris left the band in January 1998 and Cows disbanded thereafter.
+Shannon Selberg became Cows’ front man in February 1987, providing both vocal and bugle duties.

 After disbanding, Shannon Selberg went on to front The Heroine Sheiks.